-Dress appropriately.You don't necessarily have to wear a suit, but you would be a fool to wear jeans and a t-shirt.
+A simple task is to dress appropriately.
+This does not mean necessarily have to wear suit, but you would be a fool to wear jeans and t-shirt.
 You want to look like you are taking your case seriously.
 Do not wear any shirt with a slogan on it.
-Don't wear open toed shoes.
-Remove your hat.
+Don't wear open toed shoes and remove your hat.

-Make sure your cell phone is off.
-Few things get judges madder faster than when a cell phone goes off in court.
+Make sure your cell phone is off: Few things get Judge's madder faster than when a cell phone goes off in court.

-Shower or bathe: Criminal courtrooms smell like B.O. as a general rule.
-Don't be part of the problem and you will immediately gain a measure of respect from the judges and prosecutors.
+Shower or bathe: Criminal courtrooms smell like a bad order, as a general rule.
+Don't be part of the problem and you will immediately gain a measure of respect from the Judge's and prosecutors.

-If your license is suspended do not drive to court.
-By the time you get to court the drivers license may be suspended or restricted.
+If your license is suspended do not drive to court: By the time you get to court your drivers license may be suspended or restricted.
 If you drive to court, be aware that you are probably committing a new crime.
 Police officers know that people drive to court on suspended licenses and watch for suspended drivers.
 If you get caught your current DUI case might also be hurt.

 DUI Court Recommendations

 Private lawyers usually go first: If you have a private lawyer, then you can plan to be out of DUI court relatively quickly.
 This is because, in most courts, prosecutors and Judge's talk to private lawyers first as a professional courtesy.
 If you have a public defender or if you are representing yourself, see the next paragraph point.